ExtremeAddons/extreme_pbr_docs/docs/_build/html/_sources/updates_log.rst.txt

 - **Fixed: ShaderMaker Paint Error**

-    Error when trying to add a Shadermaker Paint to a Curve object
+    Error when trying to add a Shader Maker Paint to a Curve object

 - **Added-Fixed: Create New UV Map added into Bake editor**